 'We're said to be going populations. through an insect apocalypse, and a lot of this has to do with the way that we are doing agriculture today," she said.
-"We are ever."
+"We are said.

-The United States has been using commercial pesticides since the 1930s.
-Since then, insecticides, such as neonicotinoids, have been severely affecting bee said.
+The United States has been us-Other pesticides, such as ing commercial pesticides since Roundup, have also been known to impact bee navigation skills, the 1930s.
+Since then, insecticides, such as neonicotinoids, foraging behavior and larvae dehave been severely affecting bee velopment.